mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 14 Count
 15 Duke

-To d e t e r m i n e y o u r c h a r a c t e r ’ s c h a r a c t e r i s t i c s , r o l l 2 d 6 s i x t i m e s a n d allocate them to the six basic characteristics in any order.
+To d e t e r m i n e y o u r c h a r a c t e r ' s c h a r a c t e r i s t i c s , r o l l 2 d 6 s i x t i m e s a n d allocate them to the six basic characteristics in any order.
 Record them on the character sheet.
-Strength, Dexterity and Endurance are collectively referred to as ‘physical characteristics’.
-Intelligence and Education are referred to as ‘mental characteristics’.
+Strength, Dexterity and Endurance are collectively referred to as 'physical characteristics'.
+Intelligence and Education are referred to as 'mental characteristics'.

 For each characteristic, determine the characteristic Dice Modifier (DM).